THE TEAM BEHIND THE WORK

 Redefining strength

 Not so long ago, I was the one on this clinic table.
 I’d managed to regain nearly 25 pounds of body weight lost to an impending neurodegenerative autoimmunity.
 But pain and loss of muscle control persisted.
-Neither physical therapy, nor the conventional wisdom ingrained in me as a former athlete and coach, produced any lasting changes.
+Neither physical therapy, nor the conventional wisdom ingrained as a former athlete and coach, produced lasting changes.
 And it was no longer an option to just power through.
 I’d spent more than a decade doing so, while working and volunteering away from the health field through several service projects, in contexts rife with socioeconomic and cultural turmoil.
-That chapter of life brought me shoulder to shoulder with refugees, marginalized women, and struggling families.
+That chapter brought me shoulder-to-shoulder with refugees, marginalized women, and struggling families.
 It also placed me in the path of perpetrators and the prejudices which fueled their abuse.
-My experiences took a toll.
-And I doubted my ability to heal, and to leverage those experiences to make a positive impact as I aimed to return to work in health and in the community.
+These experiences took a toll, leaving me doubtful of my ability to heal, and to leverage those experiences to make a positive impact as I aimed to return to work in health and in the community.

 Excelsior’s mechanical and neurological inputs changed everything for me.
-This work provided a logical path forward to address my specific compensations, along with the tools to keep progressing on my own.
-The clinic became a classroom teaching me a different kind of toughness— beyond kettlebells and deadlifts, beyond trying to be unbreakable.
-I learned to slow down, to face the truth of what’s weak, and to accept help to make changes that were challenging, but possible.
-I never dreamed I’d fully recover, or that my return to the health field would mean being a therapist and coach in this very place where I learned to redefine strength.
-I also went on to train in non-violent self-defense, continue my education, and work with a counselor at a partner organization, Lone Oak Barn, where I now have the gift of helping in programs supporting the community.
+This work gave me a logical path to address my specific compensations, along with the tools to keep progressing on my own.
+The clinic became a classroom, teaching me a different kind of toughness— beyond kettlebells and deadlifts, beyond trying to be unbreakable.
+I learned to slow down, face my weaknesses, and accept help to make changes that were challenging, but possible.
+I never imagined I’d fully recover or return to the health field as a therapist and coach in the very place I learned to redefine strength.
+Since then, I’ve been able to train in self-defense, continue my education, and work at a partner organization, Lone Oak Barn, in programs supporting the community.
 Whoever you are, no matter your background, you are worth the effort and help it takes to feel safe and strong in your own skin.